Things to Do In the Desert … Palm Desert

 Art

-Salvation Mountain: The mountain is a colorful art installation created by Leonard Knight, who spent over 30 years building it by hand.
-It’s made entirely of adobe clay and features a variety of bright colors, painted murals, and religious phrases.
-The artwork is inspired by Leonard’s devotion to God, and he hoped that it would serve as a symbol of love and unity for people of all faiths.
-You can explore the various paths and alcoves that make up the mountain.
+Salvation Mountain: The mountain is a wacky art installation created by Leonard Knight, who spent over 30 years building it by hand.
+It’s made of adobe clay and full of bright colors, hearts and religious references.
+(I first saw it in the movie Into the Wild.)
 Great for photos.
-It’s about 1.5 hours away and part of a great day trip to the Salton Sea, Bombay Beach, and East Jesus.
+It’s about 1.5 hours away and part of a lovely day trip to the Salton Sea, Bombay Beach, and East Jesus.

-East Jesus: Just down the road from Salvation Mountain is a very cool little art gallery/museum/sculpture park called East Jesus.
-The art is an eclectic mix of sculptures, paintings, and other installations, created using a variety of materials like scrap metal, found objects, and recycled materials.
+East Jesus: Just down the road from Salvation Mountain is a very cool art gallery/museum/sculpture park.
+It’s an eclectic mix of sculptures, paintings, and other installations, created using scrap metal, found objects, and recycled materials.

-Bombay Beach: Explore the often-changing art installations and sculptures, take in the eerie beauty of the Salton Sea, and generally enjoy the weird atmosphere.
+Bombay Beach: Can you swim there?
+No. Are there fancy cafes or restaurants?
+Also no. But if you are into weird places and cutting-edge art, this is a place to check out.
 Once a thriving resort town in the 1950s, the area fell into decline due to flooding and pollution, but it has since undergone a revival as an unlikely and unique tourist destination.
+Regularly changing sculptures and art installations.
+Every time I go it’s a delightful surprise.

 Palm Springs Art Museum: Considering that Palm Springs is such a small town, it’s got a pretty great art museum.
 It’s right in downtown PS and occasionally gets really amazing traveling exhibits.
-Nice little outdoor sculpture garden, too.
+Nice little outdoor sculpture garden.
+There’s also an architecture museum, which is nice if that’s your thing.

 Shopping

 El Paseo: fancy shopping real close to our house.
 This is a nice place to go for a stroll, get a coffee, maybe a cocktail or a meal.
 They’ve got art galleries and clothing boutiques as well as chains like Anthropologie, Apple, and Sundance.
 Also Louis Vuitton, Tiffany, and Gucci.
 It’s fancy.
 And pretty.
-Rancho Relaxo is my favorite store here.
 Did I mention it’s fancy?
 Excellent people watching though.

 Downtown Palm Springs: this corridor seems to get bigger and more developed every week.
-It’s a core part of the PS experience and can be crowded and difficult to find parking in.
+It’s a core part of the PS experience but can be crowded and difficult to find parking.
 I’d aim for a weekday if you want to avoid the craziness.
 About 30 minutes from our house.

-- Mojave Trading Post: I love this store.
+• Mojave Trading Post: I love this store.
 It’s kind of an Instagram-influenced vibe, but they have great jewelry, house wares, vintage clothing and all sorts of cool things.
 Great if you need to buy souvenirs or gifts.
+There’s also one in Joshua Tree if you’re going that way.

-- Market Market Market: insanely expensive but really great place to see cool clothes, art, and furniture
+• Market Market: insanely expensive but really great place to see cool clothes, art, and furniture.

-- The Best Bookstore in Palm Springs: it’s small, it’s cute, it’s new.
+• The Best Bookstore in Palm Springs: it’s small, it’s cute, it’s got good books and fun reviews.
 And that’s its name.

 Eating